-This had Robert stumped?
-The only solution was to go to the pub and think about it quietly over a cold schooner of beer.
-Not much point in discussing it with anyone, finding a stash of gold was a very private thing in a town that had survived on gold finds for the last hundred and sixty years.
+This really had Robert stumped?
+Not much point in discussing it with anyone, finding a stash of gold was a very private thing for obvious reasons.

-As he sipped his beer he pondered where he had been in the last few days.
+He pondered where he had been in the last few days.
 It was winter so wood getting for the locals was a high priority for him.

 Then he remembered that about ten days before, some executives from the towns largest gold mine that dominated the life of the town had called on him to pick his brains about one of the shafts he had worked on with his father in the sixties.
-It was not all big trucks and diamond drilling back then, but a mind-numbing, muscle aching slog with a pelican pick and a bucket, winched slowly up to the top to be emptied.
-While the bucket made its way to top there was time to lean back against the wall and have a quick puff of a cigarette before the bucket came clanking down to be filled again.
-Bucket after bucket seemingly never-ending.
+It was not all big trucks and diamond drilling back then, but a mind numbing, muscle aching slog with a pelican pick and a bucket, winched slowly up to the top to be emptied.
+While the bucket made its way to top there was time to lean back against the wall and have a breather before the bucket came clanking down to be filled again.
+Bucket after bucket seemingly never ending.

-It did not seem likely that the bosses there would have put it in the truck.
-They paid him a pittance for the knowledge he gave them but did at least acknowledge him for his ability to sense where the gold lay by naming one of the veins runs after him.
-Could it be possible that a ghost from the heyday of the 1870s had popped it in there?
+It didn't seem likely that mine engineers would have put the nugget in the truck.
+They paid him a pittance for the knowledge he gave them, but did at least acknowledge him for his ability to sense where the gold lay by naming one of the vein runs after him.
+Could it be possible that a ghost from the heyday of the 1870's had popped it in there?

-The town where Robert lived I was a classic gold boom to bust town, but yet not quite able to complete the task of the bust.
-When the gold started to become harder to find in the late 1800s or the rising water table made the recovery of the precious metal impossible or the price made it un-profitable, mining and the town tracked from a bustling town with 30 public houses and 60 thousand people to 30 years later less than one-tenth that population.
+The old town was a classic gold boom to gold bust town, but yet, it was not quite able to complete the task of the bust.
+When the gold started to become harder to find in the late 1800's or the rising water table made recovery of the precious metal impossible or the price made it un-profitable.
+Mining and the town tracked from a bustling town with 30 public houses and 40 thousand people to 30 years later less than one tenth that population.